HomeConcrete DecorMake a Mosaic Stepping Stone: Fun DIY Garden Art!

 If you want just a small stone, then a plastic mold will do the trick, but you may want it to have some rigidity so if you have to lift up the mold before your pieces are secure, the tiles aren’t flopping around.

-How To Make A DIY Mosaic Stepping Stone Tutorial Steps
+Tutorial Steps For How To Make A Mosaic Stepping Stone

 Make sure you work on a flat surface, the glass tiles are a little slippery.
 You may also want to protect your work area from anything or anyone that can bump into it.